mintproject/dame_cli/docs/index.md

 DAME works in Linux and OSX (currently being tested on Windows).
 It is installed through a simple pip command.

+!!! info
+    DAME users should be experienced with container environments (in particular Singularity) and basic Python.

 ## Requirements